CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 13 - Bree - Fellowship.md

 "Mithrandir, I have ways to prevent even the Enemy from knowing my travels, at least for the present."
 Looking at us, she continued, "My friends, tell us both all that you have discovered on your journey to the North.
 Tells us of Nalien and the one she sought.
 Leave nothing out.
 Take what time you need.
 I have given word and dinner shall be brought shortly."

 We began at the beginning when we last left Bree and explained how we encountered Nalien, the state she was in when we found her, paying special attention to her curious madness.
 We told them about the the orcs that pursued her, how we fought them, and of our injuries.
-I told of the cleverness of Galamdir that provided time for Gorin and I to heal.
+I told of the cleverness of Amdiriel that provided time for Gorin and I to heal.
 But we spent the most time describing our encounter with Drameth and the three Fell Wraiths.

 "It is amazing that you are alive, much less victorious" mused the wizard.
 "You say when this Drameth passed from this life she seemed - relieved.
 Would you say she looked as if she had been freed from something?"

-Galamdir answered, "Yes.
+Amdiriel answered, "Yes.
 Most definitely.
 It seemed as if she had been held prisoner and forced into the horrible visage we witnessed, but that it was not really her.
 It was not her true essence.
 Once freed by the Blade of Arahel, also called Mán-belthor, the wraith-slayer,  the real Drameth was once again free to be herself, if only for a moment.
 She seemed at peace."

 "Do you see My Lady?
 It is as we have feared."
 Gandalf sighed.
 "Something or someone is able to exert power over the dead.
 Not for a long time, a very long time, has this kind of power come to Middle Earth."